 Rainbow trout (Padget) and brook trout (Sargent).

 General Fishing Information

-The main gamefish found in the ponds are rainbow trout (Padget) and brook trout (Sargent).
-Most anglers target the trout in spring, shortly after they're stocked.
-Good baits are worms, salted minnows, artificial natural baits (like Gulp or PowerBait) or corn fished under a bobber.
+Good baits for the trout are worms, salted minnows, artificial natural baits (like Gulp or PowerBait) or corn fished under a bobber.
 Flies, spinners, small stickbaits and spoons will also work for the trout.